 About This School

 St. Nicholas of Tolentine School is a private middle school in Philadelphia.
 The principal of St. Nicholas of Tolentine School is Sr Mary Esther Carsele.
-374 children attend St. Nicholas of Tolentine School and are mostly Native Hawaiian or Other Pacific Islander; White, non-Hispanic; and Hispanic.
-The ratio of students to teachers at St. Nicholas of Tolentine School is 21:1.
+374 students attend St. Nicholas of Tolentine School and identify primarily as Native Hawaiian or Other Pacific Islander; White, non-Hispanic; and Hispanic.
+The student to teacher ratio at St. Nicholas of Tolentine School is 21:1.
 Southwark School is one of the nearest middle schools.

 - Computer arts

 - P.E. classes

 Nearest Elementary Schools

 Sts.
 John Neumann & Maria Garetti Catholic High School

 Private • 9-12 • None students

 Public • 9-12 • 1002 students